What Are the Main HDB Rules And Regulations for Renovation?

 Hiring an unauthorised contractor is a prosecutable offence that can lead to fines of up to $5,000.
 Follow these steps to secure the right professionals:

-Electrical: Must be handled by a worker licensed by the Energy Market Authority (EMA).
+- Electrical: Must be handled by a licensed by the Energy Market Authority (EMA).

 Demolition: To Hack or Not to Hack?